peterhinch/micropython-nano-gui/DRIVERS.md

 ## 3.3 Drivers for ST7789

 **UNDER DEVELOPMENT**
-Works on Adafruit display in landscape mode.
-Anything else is dubious.
+Initial testing on Adafruit display looks good.

 These displays tend to be physically small with a high pixel density.
 The chip supports up to 240x320 displays.
 The Adafruit units tested are 240x240.
 To keep